 The holistic nature of environmental research and its resistance to the chronological constraints of political history allow me to expand my work to encompass the first four decades of the post-Ottoman period in Sofia’s history.
 Challenging the dominance of the grand narratives of rapid modernization and de-Ottomanization, elaborated in the Ottoman successor states as the legitimate framework for the study of modernity, I argue that while the level of reconfiguration of urban space in Sofia in the decades following the end of Ottoman rule was indeed staggering, some of the main directions in the transformation of the urban fabric had already been charted in the Ottoman period.
 My research points specifically to a remarkable degree of continuity in the management of the city’s water infrastructure, an area that was otherwise at the forefront of the modernization project.

-In my dissertation I rely on a rich pool of Ottoman primary sources demonstrating the perspectives of local actors and central authorities.
-The documents originate from pious foundations, law courts, as well as a variety of other local and central administrative bodies.
+In my dissertation, I rely on pious foundation documentation, law court records, tax registers, and other Ottoman primary sources demonstrating the perspectives of local actors and central authorities.
 Additionally, I emphasize the significance of archaeological evidence for the study of Ottoman Sofia whose material vestiges have largely disappeared from the surface of the modern city.
 My discussion of nineteenth- and early twentieth-century urban renewal projects is based on a comparative reading of Ottoman and Bulgarian municipal documentation, newspapers, as well as memoirs of contemporaries.

 - Intensive Ottoman and Turkish Summer School, Ottoman Studies Foundation, Cunda, Turkey, June-August 2011

 - M.A.
 Bulgarian History, University of Veliko Turnovo, Bulgaria, 2003

 - B.A.
 History, University of Veliko Turnovo, Bulgaria, 2002